lorae/american-housing-shortfalls/README.md

 We take a demographic decomposition approach proposed by Galster (2024) and account for the fact that the U.S. is (among other things) older, more educated, and more racially and ethnically diverse than in 2000.
 The first two shifts tend to drive down household size, while the latter has potentially mixed effects.
 We find that:

-- **Net of demographic change, Americans live in larger households than before.** For example, the average 45-49-year-old live in a household of 3.14 persons in the year 2000; by 2019, that had increased to 3.33. ([See Accessory Figure 6](https://github.com/lorae/american-housing-shortfalls/blob/main/output/figures/fig06-accessory-hhsize-age-2per-line.jpeg).)
+- **Net of demographic change, Americans live in larger households than before.** For example, the average 45-49-year-old lives in a household of 3.14 persons in the year 2000; by 2019, that had increased to 3.33. ([See Accessory Figure 6](https://github.com/lorae/american-housing-shortfalls/blob/main/output/figures/fig06-accessory-hhsize-age-2per-line.jpeg).)

-  We estimate these patterns using highlyg grandular IPUMS microdata that classify each individual by age, gender, tenure, income, race/ehnicity, education, birthplace, and geography (Constant Public Use Microdata Area).
+  We estimate these patterns using granular IPUMS microdata that classify each individual by age, gender, tenure, income, race/ehnicity, education, birthplace, and geography (Constant Public Use Microdata Area).

 - **Even after accounting for all these demographic changes, household size fell less than expected.** As shown in Figure 4 below, these measurable characteristics alone would have predicted a 34% *larger* decline in average household size—to 3.342—than what actually occurred.

 ![Figure 4: Observed vs. Counterfactual Household Size and Headship Rates](https://github.com/lorae/american-housing-shortfalls/blob/main/output/figures/fig04-observed-counterfactual-bars.jpeg?raw=true)

+- **Headship rates tell a similar story**
+  The *headship rate* is the share of peopel counted as "household head" or "person one" in the survye- typically the person who pays the rent or mortgage and serves as the household's primary financial support.
+For example, if one-third of women age 30-34 is counted as the "person one" in the survey data, then the headship rate among this group is 33%.
+  Based on the same set of sociodemographic correlates, we would have expected headship rates to rise between 2000 and 2019, from 38.6% to 40.8%.
+Instead, they slightly *declined*, to 38.2%.
+This implies that, even after adjusting for population changes, Americans today form fewer independent households than in the past.

 ## ⚡ Quick Start
 For experienced users who just want to get the project running right away.
 If you have trouble following these steps, please follow the **Detailed Start** guide below.